keltia/atlas-rs/README.md

 [![SemVer](http://img.shields.io/SemVer/2.0.0.png)](https://semver.org/spec/v2.0.0.html)
 [![License](https://img.shields.io/badge/license-MIT-red.svg?style=flat)](https://raw.githubusercontent.com/keltia/ripe-atlas/master/LICENSE)

-`ripe-atlas` is a [Rust](https://rust-lang.org/) library to access the RIPE Atlas [REST API](https://atlas.ripe.net/docs/api/v2/manual/).
+`atlas-rs` is a [Rust](https://rust-lang.org/) library to access the RIPE Atlas [REST API](https://atlas.ripe.net/docs/api/v2/manual/).
 It is a rewrite in Rust of my Go library called [ripe-atlas](https://github.com/keltia/ripe-atlas).

 It features a simple CLI-based tool called `atlas` which serve both as a collection of use-cases for the library and an easy way to use it.